WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 value, `fallbackUrl` as the effective request URI, `signedHeaders`, and the payload body to the algorithm in {{cross-origin-trust}}.

+### Content negotiation {#app-signed-exchange-negotiation}

+If the signed response headers include a `Variants-04` header field, the client MUST use the cache behavior algorithm in Section 4 of
+{{I-D.ietf-httpbis-variants-05}} to check that the signed response is an appropriate representation for the request the client is trying to fulfil.
+If the response is not an appropriate representation, the client MUST treat the signature as invalid.
+Note the mismatch between the name of the header field and the version of the Variants draft.

 ### Example ## {#example-application-signed-exchange}

 An example `application/signed-exchange` file representing a possible signed